 You select a beneficiary when you open the account.
 The beneficiary can be anyone- your child, grandchild, niece, yourself.
 You can change the beneficiary in the future (if your child lands a full scholarship or decides school isn’t the thing for them.)
 But the new beneficiary needs to be related to the original beneficiary in order to avoid penalties.

-You can open multiple 529 accounts each with a different beneficiary and contribute up to $14,000/year to each.
-Our financial advisor cautions about over saving for college since there are penalties if the money isn’t used for education.
+You can open multiple 529 accounts each with a different beneficiary and contribute separately to each of them.
+529 plan contributions are considered to be gifts, and so annual contributions are typically limited to the gift tax exclusion amount ($15,000 in 2020).
+Our financial advisor cautions about over-saving for college since there are penalties if the money isn’t used for education.
 Please read these FAQs to learn more.

 If withdrawals are used for purposes other than higher education, the earnings will be subject to a 10% penalty in addition to federal and, if applicable, state income tax.